OpenPrunus/SASL-php/README.md

 # sasl-php

-A Simple Authentication and Security Layer php library
+A Simple Authentication and Security Layer PHP 7.2 library

-## /!\ Support for PLAIN actually.
+## /!\ Support for PLAIN and SCRAM actually.
 Work in progress for others /!\

+## Supported mechanisms

+* PLAIN
+* SCRAM

-For add a dependency composer in your project :
+## For add a dependency composer in your project

 ```
 $composer require openprunus/sasl-php